Untitled (detail), Helen James 2007

-2023 Recipient, Major (Moogy) Sumner AM
+2023 Awardee, Major (Moogy) Sumner AM

 The Jim Bettison and Helen James Foundation is delighted to celebrate and recognise, with the 10th Bettison and James Award, the immense contribution and commitment to cultural education, repatriation and the environment, of Mr Major (Moogy) Sumner AM.
 As a Ngarrindjeri Kaurna elder Uncle Moogy is well known to the wider community as well as to First Nations people, as someone who has always been generous with his time and knowledge, dedicating his life to promoting Aboriginal health and welfare as well as youth and cultural heritage.
 His life and experiences provide an inspirational example for all Australians.